hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp-v2/02-terraform-cloud-setup/assignment.md

 - Once in the Terraform Cloud portal,  click "Start from Scratch" and create an Organization

 - Next you'll be prompted to create a workspace.
-Select the "CLI-driven workflow" panel, type **hashicat-aws** as the workspace name, enter a description such as "HashiCat for AWS", and click "Create workspace"
+Select the "CLI-driven workflow" panel, type **hashicat-gcp** as the workspace name, enter a description such as "HashiCat for GCP", and click "Create workspace"

 2- Terraform Cloud Trial Plan
 ===